jetm/dotfiles/README.md

 ## Content

-A brief description of each configuration file and utilities.
+A brief description of each configuration file and utility.
 For further details, click on each one of them.

 * Configuration files